Iqama: Text

+The one unique line in the iqama, but not adhan, is qad qāmati ṣ-ṣalāh^{tu}, the announcement "the prayer has been established", i.e., is about to commence.
+It is stated just before the opening allāhu akbar^{u}, the formal start of prayer.

-The Hanafi and the Shia schools both use the same number of repetitions of the formula for both the Adhan and the Iqama, contrary to all the other Islamic schools.
+The Hanafi and Shia schools both use the same number of repetitions in both the adhan and iqama, contrary to all the other schools.

-According to the Malikis, everything is said as normal (Allahu Akbar - 2x, Ashadu ala ilaha illa Allah - 1x, Ashadu anna Muhammadur RasoolAllah - 1x, Hayya ala salah - 1x, Hayya alal falah - 1x .....
-Allahu Akbar - 2x, La ilaha illa Allah) with the exeception of saying 'Qad qamati salah' only once.
+Unlike the other schools, the Maliki school recommends qad qāmati ṣ-ṣalāh^{tu} to be said only once.
+This is based on the practice of the people of Medina during Malik ibn Anas's time.

 Other uses of the term iqama

 Iqāma is the maṣdar form of the fourth (causative) stem (stem 'af`ala) from the triliteral root Q-W-M, which relates to setting things up, carrying things out, existence, and assorted other meanings.
 The word iqāma itself is multivalent, but its most common meaning outside the inauguration of prayer is in the context of immigration law, referring to a long-term visa for a foreign national.
 In some cases, as in Egypt, it is a stamp on the foreigner's passport; in others (as in Morocco and Saudi Arabia) it is a separate identity document in the form of a plastic card.